Jaw Dropping ... breathtaking Kenya

 A ‘bucket list’ experience for most travel dreamers is a hot air balloon over the Maasai Mara.
 Rising at 3.30 am was not a challenge for the treat which laid ahead.
 We excitedly travelled bleary-eyed to the neighbouring Governors Camp (a revisit!) which is one of the main operators in the Mara.
 Enjoying a coffee whilst watching these amazing crafts inflate is a spectacle enough – but nothing prepares you for the journey ahead.
 We glided for 45 minutes in heavenly bliss as we experienced the most beautiful of sunrises whilst marvelling at the waking wildlife beneath us.
 We skimmed trees and the Mara river with amazing clarity on life below.
 A bumpy landing was compensated with a welcome glass of Champagne and a super cooked breakfast.
 Despite my second balloon flight in the Mara, I remained as excited as my fellow passengers as if it was my first!
 A trip highlight.

 Undoubtedly its success is due to its people.
 Whilst the lodge is beautifully designed and thought out in every detail, it’s the people who make it the special place it is.
-Created by Steve & Nicky Fitzgerald, their history and high reputation with their former roles heading &Beyond lodges across Africa shines through in their creation of Angama Mara.
+Created by Steve & Nicky Fitzgerald, their history and high reputation with their former roles with CC Africa/&Beyond luxury lodges (such as Phinda, Londolozi etc) across Africa shines through in their creation of Angama Mara.
 Sadly, Steve recently passed away but we were delighted to meet and enjoy the company of his lovely wife Nicky and daughter Kate, who are brilliantly managing this stunning lodge and doing his memory proud.
 Their achievements in supporting the local community were shining through via all the locals we met as we explored the local village and schools.
 I’ve never experienced a place to have such a positive impact on the locals with genuine love for the Fitzgerald family.

 The highlight of the trip should be the wildlife which is incomparable in the Mara but this experience is almost topped by the lodge which you won’t want to leave.
 I heard some guests fake feeling poorly on the game drives in order to get back to enjoy the lodge!!